B415Corp/script-city-mvp/docs/core_schema.md

     box rgb(49, 130, 206) Core
     participant GC as GameCore
     participant EB as EventBus
+    participant EM as ECSManager
     participant MM as ModuleManager
     participant TM as TickManager
+    participant SM as SaveManager
     end
     box rgb(128, 90, 213) Extensions
     participant M as Modules